 Like it or not, our outer appearance is to some degree linked to our total self-image (or how we view ourselves).

-Even as we fight it, we’re socialized to think that way about ourselves.
+Even as we fight it, we’re socialized to think that way.
 Nonetheless, fight it, Sis!
 Fight that urge to conform and the “messaging” that says we are how we look and what we reveal.

 Don’t fall for that “okey doke.”
 When we intentionally showcase body parts (some of which are best left to private arenas …like marriage), we must contemplate our motives.